MOA 183 - Medical Billing and Coding » Fall 2020 » Final Exam

 The organization responsible for determining the type, amount, and scope of services covered by Medicaid is:

-A. the federal government.
+A. each state government.

 B. contracted insurance carriers.

-C. each state government.
+C. the federal government.

 D. the Centers for Medicare and Medicaid Services (CMS).